 The dietary dataset covered the period from 1988 to 2018, which includes 11 sub-periods.
 The 1988-1994 period corresponds to NHANES III, while the 1999-2018 period corresponds to NHANES continuous, with 10 two-year cycles.
 For example, year 1999-2000 corresponds to the 1st cycle of NHANES continuous, and year 2001-2002 corresponds to the 2nd cycle of NHANES continuous, etc.

-The dietary dataset includes a total of 117066 respondents with non-missing data.
+The dietary dataset includes a total of 117181 unique respondents with non-missing data.
 The dietary intake data were obtained using 24-hr dietary recall questionnaire.
-All of the 117066 respondents have 1-day dietary recall, among whom 60813 also have a 2nd day recall.
+117066 respondents have the 1st day dietary recall, while 62486 have the 2nd day recall.
+Among these, 62372 respondents have both the 1st day and 2nd day recalls.
+Thus, 54694 respondents only have the 1st day recall data, while 114 respondents only have the 2nd day recall data.
 The number of respondents in each time period is listed in Table 1.
 We have also estimated the usual intakes based on the 2-day or 1-day dietary recall data, which are included in this dataset.

 Table 1.
 Number of respondents in each NHANES period